1.19. Barebox Bootchooser¶

 global.bootchooser.disable_on_zero_attempts

 Boolean flag.
 If set to 1, bootchooser disables a boot target (sets priority to 0) whenever the remaining attempts counter reaches 0.
+Defaults to 0.

 global.bootchooser.default_attempts

 The default number of attempts that a boot target shall be tried before skipping it, used when not overwritten with the boot target specific variable of the same name.
+Defaults to 3.

 global.bootchooser.default_priority

 The default priority of a boot target when not overwritten with the target specific variable of the same name.
+Defaults to 1.

 global.bootchooser.reset_attempts